rodva/TrialType_Criterion_Police/README.md

 write "python policing.py" and press enter and interact with my code in the most UX-unfriendly possible way as I could not have been bothered spicing up the interface yet.

-[If you are on Linux, you probably know it better than me so I need to write no patronising instructions.
-If you are on Mac, you might considering paying for the support I would otherwise provide if I had ever had any experience with an Apple device -- I am from Brazil, ffs].
+_[If you are on Linux, you probably know it better than me so I need not to write patronising instructions.
+If you are on Mac, you might consider paying for the support I would otherwise provide for free if I had ever had any experience with an Apple device -- I am from Brazil, ffs]._

 Note that this code was written under version 3.10.10 -- So, if your Python version conflicts with, it make sure you update Python.
 Alternatively, use an environment, please.